memgraph/docs/docs/how-to-guides/query-modules/overview.md

 ## How to list all loaded procedures and their signatures?

-To list loaded procedures and their signatures run the following query:
+To list loaded procedures and their signatures, run the following query:

 ```cypher
 CALL mg.procedures() YIELD *;